 The Planets, BBC iPlayer is unavailable outside the UK.
-But in this article, we’ll show you how to unblock the channel from anywhere in the world using a VPN or a Smart DNS proxy, so that you can watch every episode.
+But in this article, I’ll show you how to unblock the channel from anywhere in the world using a VPN or a Smart DNS proxy.
+This way, you can watch every episode as it airs.

 You can stream this groundbreaking new series on BBC iPlayer anywhere.
 Although the streaming service is only available for viewers who reside in the United Kingdom, international users can still access it.
-Therefore, allow me to save you some time and show you what happens if you try to access it from abroad: “This content is not available in your location,” is what will pop up on your screen.
+Therefore, allow me to save you some time and show you what happens if you try to access it from abroad.
+“This content is not available in your location,” is what will pop up on your screen.

 How to Stream The Planets with VPN

 The best way to watch The Planets from outside the UK is with a virtual private network.
 This tool can spoof your global position by hiding your IP address.
 Firstly, the VPN reroutes your online traffic to your choice of a network even if it’s abroad.
 Then, it changes your IP address to match the region that you chose.

 Consequently, you’ll appear as if you were inside the country, and any restricted website from that area will become accessible.
 In other words, you’ll be able to connect to a UK server no matter where you are and get a new UK IP address.
-This will trick BBC iPlayer to think that you are inside its viewing area and it will unblock its content, including The Planets.
+This will trick BBC iPlayer into thinking that you are inside its viewing area.
+It will unblock its content, including The Planets.

-Just follow the steps below and you’ll be alright:
+Just follow the steps below, and you’ll be alright:

-Enjoy the major landmark series The Planets.
+Enjoy the significant landmark series The Planets.

 Best VPNs to Unblock BBC iPlayer

-If you’re a new VPN user, let me tell you beforehand that there are a lot of providers out there.
-However, not all of them deliver on their promises.
-Therefore, if you don’t feel like researching for the best service, you can check out the table below.
+If you’re a VPN beginner, let me tell you beforehand that there are a lot of providers out there.
+However, not all of them deliver as they promise.
+Therefore, if you don’t feel like researching for the best service provider, you can check out the table below.
 This list features the highest-ranked brands in the industry, so any of them would do just fine.

 Of course, some providers are better than others, which is why I selected ExpressVPN as our number one pick.
-Firstly, the company owns more than 1,000 servers spread across 94 countries, including the UK.
-This is one of the largest networks in the business, and it allows you to access any UK channel, including BBC iPlayer.
+Firstly, the company owns more than 1,000 servers in 94 countries, with the inclusion of the UK.
+This is one of the largest networks in the business, and it grants you access to any UK channel, including BBC iPlayer.
 So you can stream The Planets from anywhere in the world.
 Second, ExpressVPN has one of the fastest servers, a perfect feature for streaming HD programs.
 You won’t face any buffering or loading problems, even if the servers you connected to are far.

 Moreover, it provides the most reliable security features for its users, including AES-256 encryption.
 This strict protocol ensures users’ utmost privacy.
 No third parties, like the government or ISP, can access users’ data.
 Other protective measures include split tunneling, DNS leak protection, and a kill switch.
 As far as privacy goes, the company keeps no logs and does it track users’ history.
 It clearly states on its website: “We never keep traffic logs, and we also don’t keep any logs that might enable someone to match an IP and timestamp back to a user.
-We work entirely on the basis of shared IPs, meaning that a single IP does not track back to an individual user.”
+We work entirely based on shared IPs, meaning that a single IP does not track back to an individual user.”

 And finally, ExpressVPN allows torrenting and P2P file-sharing activities, which means you can safely download/upload anything you want.
 Oh, and if that’s not enough, the company gives you access to all Netflix libraries, even the US version.
 And for a full list of the company’s features and benefits, check out the ExpressVPN review.

 Watch The Planets with Smart DNS proxies

 If you don’t like VPNs, your only other option to watch The Planets is a Smart DNS proxy.
 This software only redirects the URLs that expose your location so that it won’t tamper with your connection.
 For example, Smart DNS proxies do not hide your IP address, which means your online identity will be visible to all.
-Furthermore, they don’t encrypt your traffic, so anyone can monitor your traffic and data.
-While this allows you to access local content without any connection speed drop, it is also a major security and privacy risk.
+Furthermore, they don’t encrypt your traffic so that no one can monitor your traffic and data.
+While this allows you to access local content without any connection speed drop, it is also significant security and privacy risk.

 Moreover, Smart DNS proxies aren’t very efficient.
 They don’t function properly if your ISP uses transparent proxies or employs DNS hijacking.
-Also, installing them on your device isn’t a walk in the park either because they don’t have dedicated apps.
-For that reason, you have to manually configure them, but you’ll have plenty of setup guides to help you.
+Also, installing them on your device isn’t a walk in the park because they don’t have dedicated apps.
+For that reason, you have to configure them manually, but you’ll have plenty of setup guides to help you.

 Finally, here is how you can unblock BBC iPlayer with a Smart DNS proxy:

-About BBC’s The Planets
+BBC’s The Planets

 The first episode traces the development of the four rocky worlds closest to the Sun: Mercury, Venus, Earth, and Mars.
 Born together, they battled the unbelievable violence of the early solar system to become stable planets.
-For a while each had a moment of hope when they enjoyed almost earth-like conditions.
-Yet today Mercury is a scorched barren world.
-Venus is a runaway greenhouse world with a scorching atmosphere and Mars is a frozen desert.
+For a while, each had a moment of hope when they enjoyed almost earth-like conditions.
+Yet today, Mercury is a scorched barren world.
+Venus is a runaway greenhouse world with a scorching atmosphere, and Mars is a frozen desert.
 Only on Earth do oceans – and life – persist.

-Why has Earth thrived whilst the others have faded away?
+Why has Earth thrived while the others have faded away?
 The most advanced space missions ever mounted allow us to reveal the moments when the fate of each world turned.
 Mercury was flung across the solar system in a collision of unimaginable ferocity.
 A young Venus resplendent with oceans was locked in a battle with the sun.
 And an early wet Mars was robbed of the material it would need to survive.

 Only Earth found itself far enough away from the sun for life to hold on.
 But it can’t last forever.
-Billions of years from now our world will follow the fate of its sister planets as the sun expands to become a red giant.
+Billions of years from now, our world will follow the fate of its sister planets as the sun expands to become a red giant.
 But as it does other oases may awaken on the faraway moons of the gas giants – like Saturn’s moon Titan.
 In the far future, it too may enjoy its moment in the sun.”

-How to Watch BBC’s The Planets Live Online – Conclusion
+BBC’s The Planets – Conclusion

 Streaming gadgets geek.
 Interested in every little thing there is to know about bypassing regional restrictions.
-Avid believer in the right to protect online privacy.
+An avid believer in the right to protect online privacy.
 Charles has also reviewed plenty of VPN service providers and knows how to separate the good apples from the bad ones.